CloudLabs-MOC/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

       ![](images/c-50.png)

 ## Task 3: Import, train, and publish a Conversational language understanding model

+In this task, you will import, train, and deploy a **Conversational Language Understanding** model in **Language Studio**.
+You will begin by importing a predefined JSON file containing the model's structure, train it to recognize intent and entities, and then deploy it for use in applications.
+Finally, you will retrieve the **Endpoint URL** and **Primary Key**, which are necessary for integrating the model into client applications.

 1. In a new browser tab, open the Language Studio - Preview portal at `https://language.cognitive.azure.com`.